k2view-academy/K2View-Academy/articles/19_Broadway/21a_iterations_addnl.md

 ### Iterating Over a Loop Split into Branches

-When a flow is split into branches and includes additional split inside the iteration, the split inside the loop is only applicable for the duration of the loop.
+When a flow is split into branches and includes an additional split inside the iteration, the split inside the loop is only applicable for the duration of the loop.

-The below flow displays an example of a flow that has a split inside the iteration.
+The following flow displays an example of a flow that has a split inside the iteration.
 If Stage 2 is true, its branch will start and execute Stage 5.
 Then, either Stage 6 or 11 will be executed starting an additional split.

 Note that after the loop is completed, both Stage 12 and 13 will run since they depend on Stage 2 and not on the conditions inside the loop.